 Arguably the most grand house in Swansea, MA is the Mason Barney Estate, built in 1807.
 The home was constructed by shipwrights for Mason Barney (1782-1868), who had taken ownership of the shipyard following his father’s death in the early 1800s.
 Under his ownership, Mason had established a large enterprise with over 200 men working to build boats at the shipyard.
 His estate included the shipyard, a general town store, and housing for some crew members, among other proprietary establishments..
 The Mason Barney Shipyard in North Swansea (later known as Barneyville) had an international reputation and he built an estimated 137 ships, until it ceased operations in 1860 with the advent of steam-powered ships and the Civil War on the rise.
 The home stayed in the same family for over 100 years and depicts the grand architecture and wealth seen in the early 19th century in New England.
 The Federal home features paired chimneys, fluted corner pilasters crowned with Corinthian capitals, three pedimented dormers with elaborate Palladian details.
 The home in recent years has been foreclosed on and as of 2019, was owned by Fannie Mae, selling recently.
 The home has been decaying for some time now, just waiting for a brave soul to bring her back to her former glory.

 The Jechonias Thayer House is high-style temple-front Greek Revival home in the Doric order in Braintree, MA.
 The two-story columns support the colonnade and heavy pedimented gable.
 The home was built for Jechonias Thayer, a wholesale and retail grocery merchant in downtown Boston.
 Thayer died in Boston in 1876.
 He built this house on his ancestral homestead at Braintree about 1835, the year his father, Solomon Thayer, died.
 Solomon Thayer had lived here in an earlier dwelling.
 This house also served as a country home for the next owner, Edward Reed (d.1891), a Boston iron merchant.
 After this, the home was purchased by Leonard F. Norris (1831-1908), in 1893.
 Norris reportedly was one of the early settlers of North Bridgewater, and worked as a real estate broker in that city.
-His son, F. Edgar Norris, inherited the property.
-The younger Norris, Lowell Ames Norris, was a Boston architect who dubbed the property “Norcrest” and restored the home back to its former glory.
+His son, F. Edgar Norris, inherited the property and renovated it.
+The younger Norris, Lowell Ames Norris was an author who dubbed the property “Norcrest”, wrote about the renovated home which made it in many architectural publications.